Wrestling at the 1992 Summer Olympics – Men's Greco-Roman 52 kg

 The men's Greco-Roman 52 kilograms at the 1992 Summer Olympics as part of the wrestling program were held at the Institut Nacional d'Educació Física de Catalunya from July 26 to July 28.
-The wrestlers are divided into 2 groups.
-The winner of each group decided by a double-elimination system.
-The bronze medal match was scratched and Min Kyung-gab was awarded the bronze medal because Sheldon weighed in over the weight limit.
+The wrestlers were divided into 2 groups.
+The winner of each group was decided by a double-elimination system.
+The bronze medal match was scratched and Min Kyung-gab was awarded the bronze medal because Shawn Sheldon weighed in over the weight limit.